enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 specified by ``pressure_name``.
 The ``conserved_passive_group`` should
 include the fields of passive scalars in conserved form.
 This currently doesn't do anything and will only be important if Grackle is in use.

 *In principle this should wrap* ``EnzoComputePressure``, *but currently that is not the case.
-Some minor refactoring is needed to allow EnzoComputePressure to compute Pressure based on fields specified in a* ``Grouping`` *object and we are holding off on this until we implement support for Grackle.*
+Some minor refactoring is needed to allow EnzoComputePressure to compute Pressure based on fields specified in a* ``Grouping`` *object and we are holding off on this until we implement full support for Grackle.
+Currently, when the dual-energy_formalism is in use, pressure is simply computed from internal energy.*

 .. code-block:: c++